chipoglesby/chipoglesby.github.io/_posts/2018-03-24-location-history.md

 1. What is the minimum recorded time? `2011-07-24 03:59:37 UTC`
 1. What is the maximum recorded time? `2018-03-21 11:46:00 UTC`
 1. What is the median time difference between observations? `60 seconds`
+1. How many different coordinates were recorded? `418,890`

 Wow, so ~1.7mil observations between 2011 and 2018.
 That's a lot considering that observations are sent every 60 seconds!
 There are 10,081 observations recorded 26 seconds apart.
 That might be worth investigating more.

+Another thing that I've observed is that since observations depend on cell towers, satellites and WIFI they can sometimes be inaccurate even when you're standing still.
+Take for example these two locations: `40.555653, -105.098351` and `40.555608, -105.098397`.
+Even though my phone may be sitting quietly in a locker sometimes the distance recorded between observations may be 20 feet apart.
+It's hard to tell it's visualizing it, so I'm not going to worry about that for now.